 Click Here for tab for Diamonds by Rihanna

-A striking and popular song from American pop icon Rihanna, this was a single from her album ‘Unapologetic’ released in 2012.
-Rihanna, when speaking about the meaning behind the song, said that people are afraid of being happy because of what others might think.
+A striking and popular song from American pop icon Rihanna, this was a single from her album Unapologetic released in 2012.
+When speaking about the meaning behind the song, Rihanna said people are afraid of being happy because of what others might think.
 The song serves as encouragement for them to do what it is they love and to let themselves ‘shine’.

-The song just uses a really simple 4 chord progression which is G, Bm, A, F sharp minor, and then turns around back to the G. The original uses piano and other electronic percussion elements, so you are free here to choose a strumming pattern that you think is suitable for the song or style you wish to present it as.
+The song just uses a really simple 4-chord progression which is G, Bm, A, F sharp minor, and then turns around back to the G, making it one of the fastest and easiest pop songs on guitar to learn.
+The original uses piano and other electronic percussion elements, so you are free here to choose a strumming pattern that you think is suitable for the song or a style you wish to present it as.